What things are 1 cm long?

 The centimeter on the ruler contains 10 millimeters.
 They are usually marked by shorter lines.
 In turn, centimeters are usually marked by longer lines.

 It’s the first example of 1 cm long in math.
 Is there any other example?

 Of course yes.
+What is something that is 1 cm in math too?
 Another example that you commonly see in math is geometry.
 What do we mean exactly?
 We are sure that you have seen in your life the figures with one side (or more) equal to 1 cm.
 The figures with such small and easy to calculate values of sides are given in exercises especially in primary school.
 Thanks to them, children can learn how to make calculations correctly.